Dr. Matthew Werley (D.Phil. Oxford) is a musicologist and cultural historian based in Salzburg, Austria.

 His latest book, Wegzeichen Neue Musik (Vienna, 2025), co-edited with Thomas Hochradner, brings together an international team of 17 authors who critically discern how interwar Salzburg's contemporary music scene became a catalyst for peace projects in the arts.

-Matthew began teaching undergraduates in 1997 and has since taught extensively at universities in the USA (Philadelphia), UK (Cambridge & Norwich), and Austria, most recently holding the post of Senior Lecturer in musicology at a prominent Salzburg university.
-He has also held research posts in Germany (Garmisch-Partenkirchen).
+Matthew began teaching undergraduates in 1997 and has since taught extensively at universities in the USA (Philadelphia), UK (Cambridge & Norwich), and Austria, holding teaching and research appointments at the University of Salzburg and, more recently, the post of Senior Lecturer in musicology at the Mozarteum University Salzburg.
+He has also held several research fellowships in Germany (Garmisch-Partenkirchen).

-Matthew regularly serves as an international referee for peer-reviewed journals, grant-funding bodies, and university-degree assessments.
+In 2007, Matthew co-organised the first academic conference in the UK on Richard Strauss.
+He regularly serves on conference committees and as an international referee for peer-reviewed journals, grant-funding bodies, and university-degree assessments.
 His research has been supported by major grants from Austrian and German foundations, including the DAAD, as well as by smaller subventions from American, Australian, and British organisations.

 Since 2017, he has served as both the co-editor of the peer-reviewed Richard Strauss-Jahrbuch and General Secretary of the International Richard Strauss Society (est. 1952).
 In 2023, the Salzburg Festival appointed him to the Academic Advisory Board of its newly reconstituted historical Archive.